yusuke-kawaian/Constructing-NN-by-R/README (English).md

 # Problems
 I show my problems below.
-    - Is it possible to use as parameterspredict values by datasetでカバーされていない範囲の数値をパラメータとして予測に用いていいのか. (pore_d = 11までしかdatasetはカバーされていないが, pore_d = 15の時の数値を予測することが可能か.)
+    - Is it possible to use the values that are over the range of training dataset as parameters for prediction?
-    - How to normalize unknown dataset.
+    - How to normalize unknown dataset?
-    - How to use neuralnet package for prediction with unknown dataset.
+    - How to use neuralnet package for prediction with unknown dataset?
-    - How to define reLU function on R.
+    - How to define reLU function on R?